-Don't go it alone: God has designed things in such a way that we are better together.
+Don't go it alone: God has designed such that we are better together.
 Two working together can accomplish more than two working independently.
-Find a believer who will be your brother or sister in the Lord-someone who will serve alongside you, learn with you, pray with and for you, and encourage you.
-Both courage and fear are contagious, and no one is strong all the time.
-Find one (or more) to give you counterbalance when the tough times come.
+Find a believer who will be your brother or sister in the Lord-someone who will serve with you, learn with you, pray with and for you, and encourage you.
+Courage, and fear are contagious, and no one is strong all the time.
+Find one (or more) who will provide counterbalance when the tough times come.